-- · Previous disciplinary and academic records within the academic year - The penalty imposed in similar cases in the past, though the panel will exercise discretion and each case will be determined on the specific evidence presented - Any mitigating or aggravating circumstances.
+- Previous disciplinary and academic records within the academic year - The penalty imposed in similar cases in the past, though the panel will exercise discretion and each case will be determined on the specific evidence presented - Any mitigating or aggravating circumstances.

-The Department Director or College Vice Principal, who has chaired the meeting, will communicate the outcome of the disciplinary hearing to the student, their representative, the Investigating Officer and the Vice Principal Curriculum and Quality in writing, within 5 working days, with reasons using SDP6 or SDP7 as appropriate.
+The Curriculum Director or College Vice Principal, who has chaired the meeting, will communicate the outcome of the disciplinary hearing to the student, their Social Worker if applicable, their representative, the Investigating Officer and the Vice Principal Quality, Teaching and Learning in writing, within 5 working days, with reasons using SDP6 or SDP7 as appropriate.